 Typesense has a lot going for it when it comes to a search engine of choice:

-- An advanced filtering system for those who need fine-grained control on the search results.
+An advanced filtering system for those who need fine-grained control of the search results.

 All in all, Typesense makes a lot of sense (no pun intended!) if you need something small, slick, precise, and a real workhorse.